oletizi/avi-docs/src/site/docs/16.3/installing-avi-vantage-for-a-linux-server-cloud/index.md

 ### Hardware Requirements

-Each Linux server to be managed by Vantage must meet at least the following physical requirements:
+Each Linux server to be managed by Avi Vantage must meet at least the following physical requirements:
 <table class="table table-hover table table-bordered table-hover">
 <tbody>
 <tr>